Faculty Governance Bylaws, the College of Arts and Sciences

 This committee makes recommendations to the Dean about career salary grievances and salary and non-salary grievances stemming from annual merit evaluations.
 It addresses issues pertaining to professionalism (in, for instance, faculty-staff relations) and professional rights and responsibilities of the faculty.
 It also considers the potential effects, including unintended consequences, of faculty governance decisions on other College constituencies, including staff.

-This committee advises the appropriate Dean on matters of re-appointment, tenure, promotion, and evaluation of faculty members, and the awarding of honorific titles such as College of Arts & Sciences Professor of Distinction.
-This committee also considers appeals filed with the Dean in cases of non-reappointment recommendations for Instructor-rank faculty.
+This committee advises the appropriate Dean on matters of re-appointment, tenure, promotion, and evaluation of tenured and tenure-track faculty members.
+This committee also considers appeals filed with the Dean in cases of non-reappointment recommendations for Teaching faculty.

 This committee addresses all aspects of planning for the College, with particular emphasis on initiatives that change the character, structure, or goals of CAS.

 The membership of each ASFS committee includes at least three ASFS members.
 An ASFS committee may have as many more voting members drawn from the FAS as is needed to maintain the efficient functioning of the committee.
 No person except the ASFS Chair can serve on more than one ASFS standing committee.

 Nomination of faculty members for service on an ASFS committee is a collaborative effort.
 It involves discussion among the ASFS Chair, other members of the Executive Committee (including Chairs of the standing committees), and membership of the standing committee in question; and it takes into account the preferences and willingness of potential nominees.
 Among other factors considered are the University’s commitment to diversity and the appropriate representation of departments, academic divisions, and academic ranks.
 Under normal circumstances, all of the College’s divisions are represented on each of the standing committees.
 The Executive Committee must confirm committee assignments.